Data-Ezequiel17/Databricks-Axogen/README.md

 <details>
 <summary><strong>About the project</strong></summary>

 This project is a production-ready end-to-end pipeline on Databricks.
 It ingests financial and cosumer data to be processed into a medallion architecture pipeline to then be displayed on a dashboard on databricks for end users to analyze.

 Raw Data is ingested into a bronze layer then cleaned up and passed to a silver layer and finally aggregated and joined in the gold layer where queries will run on that feed to various dashboards.

-It ingests data from two different sources(AWS S3 and SQL Server on Azure).
-It uses a JDBC connection to ingest data from SQL Server and uses Autoloader on Databricks to ingest data from S3.
+It ingests data from two different sources(AWS S3 and SQL Server on Azure) mimicking a real-world scenario.
+It uses a JDBC connection to ingest data from SQL Server on Azure and uses Autoloader on Databricks to ingest data from AWS S3.

 The pipeline is ran by PySpark Notebooks.
 Those notebooks are ran by Databricks jobs with the help of metadata about each table and last runs of those tables.